labsyspharm/shell-novice/_episodes/06-script.md

 Remember, we are *not* running it as a command just yet: we are putting the commands in a file.

-Then we save the file (`Ctrl-O` in nano), and exit the text editor (`Ctrl-X` in nano).
+Then we save the file (`Ctrl-S` in atom),
 Check that the directory `molecules` now contains a file called `middle.sh`.

-Once we have saved the file,
-we can ask the shell to execute the commands it contains.
+Once we have saved the file, we can ask the shell to execute the commands it contains.
 Our shell is called `bash`, so we run the following command:

 ~~~